University of Colorado Anschutz: Merger with the University of Colorado Denver

 In the summer of 2004, the University of Colorado Denver and the University of Colorado Health Sciences Center merged to create the University of Colorado Denver and Health Sciences Center ("UCDHSC").
 As a result, the University of Colorado encompassed three institutions, down from four.
 On October 29, 2007, the board of regents voted to rename UCDHSC as the "University of Colorado Denver."
-The branding covered both the Anschutz Medical Campus and the Denver Campus.
+The branding covered both the CU Anschutz Campus and the Denver Campus.
 This was reportedly a source of frustration for the City of Aurora, whose representatives felt slighted that the location of one of the university's two campuses is not reflected in the university's name.
 Officials agreed to add "in Aurora" to the "University of Colorado Denver Anschutz Medical Campus", referring only to one half of the university, but this was also considered an unsatisfactory solution, and one state senator proposed the moniker "University of Colorado Denver/Aurora".

-In January 2010, the University of Colorado removed the word "Denver" from the Anschutz Medical Campus, referring to it only as University of Colorado Anschutz Medical Campus.
-In 2014, the University of Colorado appointed separate chancellors for the University of Colorado Denver and the University of Colorado Anschutz Medical Campus, effectively separating the two campuses.
-However, the campuses remain administratively consolidated and offer some dual campus programs offered under the moniker University of Colorado Denver | Anschutz Medical Campus or UC Denver/Anschutz for short.
+In January 2010, the University of Colorado removed the word "Denver" from the campus name, referring to it only as University of Colorado Anschutz Medical Campus.
+In 2014, the University of Colorado appointed separate chancellors for the University of Colorado Denver and the University of Colorado Anschutz, effectively separating the two campuses.
+However, the campuses remain administratively consolidated and offer some dual campus programs offered under the moniker University of Colorado Denver | Anschutz Medical Campus or CU Denver/Anschutz for short.